Frugal Vacation Planning Tips for Families: 10 Budget-Friendly Strategies to Create Lasting Memories Without Breaking the Bank

 As a mom of three who used to dread vacation planning, I know the struggle of balancing fun family trips with a tight budget.
 A few years ago, a “budget-friendly” beach getaway left us with a shocking credit card bill.
 That’s when I decided to overhaul our approach to travel.

-I spent months researching frugal travel tips and testing them out on weekend trips.
+I spent months researching frugal travel tips and testing them on weekend trips.
 Bit by bit, I learned how to slash costs without sacrificing the joy of exploring new places with my kids.
 Now, I can confidently plan amazing family vacations that cost less than half of what we used to spend.

 Establishing a Realistic Budget